bluelamar/UriXlatr/README.md

 http://api.finalfrontier.com/planet/path/earth

 In this case, the **uri** will match positionally with variable **name** in the **uri**.
 This matched variable will then be used in the **resource** string.
-Therefore we have a match and the returned translation tuple will be: **{ "emplace", "planet.jupiter" }**
+Therefore we have a match and the returned translation tuple will be: **{ "emplace", "planet.earth" }**

 ## Example showing multiple variables in **uri** and **resource**: